hypehuman/ChaseZelle/README.md

 Extracts Zelle transaction information from the Chase Bank website.

 DISCLAIMER: No guarantees are made.
 Use at your own risk.
+May not work correctly, and may cause damage.

 Currently only implements one feature: generating a CSV file from the list of received payments.
 Any future redesign of the Chase website will break this feature.